wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_system_addLogFilter.md

 ---
-title: ksm:system_addLogFilter \[POST\] {disallowed}
+title: system_addLogFilter  {disallowed} - Kusama
-description: Adds the supplied directives to the current log filter.
+description: Example code for the system_addLogFilter  {disallowed} json-rpc method. Сomplete guide on how to use system_addLogFilter  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters